 Looking for the first step in working with scuba as a career?
 Your adventure into the professional levels of recreational scuba diving begins with the PADI Divemaster program.
 Working closely with a PADI Instructor, in this program you expand your dive knowledge and hone your skills to the professional level.
 PADI Divemaster training develops your leadership abilities, qualifying you to supervise dive activities and assist instructors with student divers.
 PADI Divemaster is the prerequisite certification for both the PADI Assistant Instructor and PADI Open Water Scuba Instructor certifications.

 Check out our PADI Divemaster internships on Malapascua in the Philippines.
 Once travel restrictions are eased, we have this on offer.

 OUR SUMMER 2019 DIVEMASTER INTERNSHIP SPECIAL OFFER ON MALAPASCUA

 - Divemaster course fee only 42,000.-PHP

 - Up to 2 months free accommodation in our shared, air-conditioned dorm room.

-- For the same period, up to 2 month free breakfast in our restaurant.
+- For the same period, up to 2 months free breakfast in our resort restaurant.

 - Get involved in and receive experience with; boat operations, dive scheduling, tank filling (just as an overview), equipment maintenance and guest relations.